跳到主要内容

 Code first

-We will need to create a class representing our User entity.
-Even though it lives in another service, we will be using and extending it.
+First, we will have to declare a class representing the User entity.
+Although the entity itself lives in another service, we will be using it (extending its definition) here.
 Note the @extends and @external directives.

 import { Directive, ObjectType, Field, ID } from '@nestjs/graphql';